lanl/go-papi/README.md

 Documentation
 -------------

-Pre-built documentation for the core part of the go-papi API is available online at <http://gopkgdoc.appspot.com/pkg/github.com/losalamos/go-papi>, courtesy of [GoPkgDoc](http://gopkgdoc.appspot.com/).
+Pre-built documentation for the core part of the go-papi API is available online at http://godoc.org/github.com/losalamos/go-papi.
 Unfortunately, the online documentation omits descriptions of all constants, variables, etc. that are generated during the build process, specifically the list of PAPI events (`papi-event.go`), event modifiers (`papi-emod.go`), and error values (`papi-errno.go`).

 Once you install go-papi, you can view the complete go-papi API with [`godoc`](http://golang.org/cmd/godoc/), for example by running